Hey you, get out of my head!

 So I got conscious of what other important things I might neglect while my energy is being spent on overthinking.

-Keep reminding myself I can control where I place my awareness in any moment.
+I keep reminding myself I can control where I place my awareness at any moment.

 We have the luxury of choosing what to focus on.